 The optical fibres shall be single mode and conform to the requirements of ITU-T, recommendation G.652, Table 4/G.652.D.
-Fibre cores shall be contained in thixotropic gel in loose tubes arranged as 4 elements containing 12 optical cores (= 48 fibres).
+Fibre cores shall be contained in thixotropic gel in loose tubes arranged as 4 elements containing, at minimum, 12 optical cores (= 48 fibres); the Customer shall ensure the number of opital cores in the communication fibre cable match the EirGrid requirements.
 Fibre cores and loose tubes to conform to colour code EIA598-A. UV colour coding is not permitted.
 The tube arrangement may include fillers where required for mechanical stability.
 The fibre cable shall be designed and constructed for conventional installation in underground ducting and feature the following properties:

 - All Dielectric construction.

 - UV proof black HDPE outer jacket.

 - 2no. ripcords.

 - Glass layer rodent protection.

 - Water blocking layer.

-- Central strength member.
+- Central strength member

-- Sheath Marking to include: "Optical Cable", Manufacturer and product identification, manufacturing date, metre marking
+- Sheath Marking to include: "Optical Cable", Manufacturer and product identification, manufacturing date, metre marking.

-5.8 PULLING EYE
+5.9 PULLING EYE